All Scripture quotations are from the 1901 American Standard Version (updated) unless otherwise noted.

 The subject of Paul’s whole discussion in this chapter is, the election and salvation of God’s people, both ethnic and spiritual Israel (those who believe).
 What began in the Old Testament, continues in the New Testament as the Church in Christ.
 God’s election of both national Israel and spiritual Israel have been accomplished, because “the gifts and the calling of God are irrevocable” — which refers to the promises of our election and calling and salvation in Christ.
 These are “gifts” of God’s abundant grace, from start to finish.

-(Ro 11:30-31) 30 For as you in time past were disobedient to God, but now have obtained mercy by their disobedience, 31 even so have these also now been disobedient, that by the mercy shown to you they also may now obtain mercy.
+(Ro 11:30-31) 30 Just as you were formerly disobedient to God, but have now received mercy due to their disobedience, 31 so they too have now been disobedient in order that, by the mercy shown to you, they too may now receive mercy.
+(NET)

 “you” = Gentiles